EfraimManurung/mini-greenhouse-model/README.md

 # Developing a Robust Simulation Model for an Autonomous Digital Twin System in an Experimental Greenhouse

 **Authors:**
-Efraim Manurung, Dr. Qingzhi Liu, Dr. Önder Babur
+Efraim Manurung, M.Sc., Dr. Qingzhi Liu \
 *Information Technology Group, Wageningen University, The Netherlands*

 ---